-Development proposals will be required to take into account the character, context and setting of these Non-Designated Heritage Assets including important views towards and from them.
-Development will be required to be designed appropriately taking account of local styles, materials and detail.
+Development proposals will be required to take into account the character, context and setting of these locally important assets including important views towards and from them.
+Development will be required to be designed appropriately, taking account of local styles, materials and detail.